 Hilltop Hot Spring

-This is one of the easiest hot springs to access via car as it is a mere .2 miles from the main road and you can see it from the road.
+This is one of the easiest hot springs to access via car as it is a mere .2 miles from the main road, and you can see it from the road.
 The hike to this hot spring is beautiful as well, with an excellent elevated platform to walk on.
-The hot spring is one of the best for views itself as well since it has 360-degree views of the area around it.
-It can be popular and there is less room, so I recommend enjoying it for a little while then leaving when the next person gets there so they can have their turn.
+The hot spring is one of the best for views since it has 360-degree views of the area around it.
+It can be popular, and there is less room, so I recommend enjoying it for a little while then leaving when the next person gets there so they can have their turn.

 - Accessed via a .2 mile dirt road